Cooking the Magazines: Ginger Bars

 Instructions

-2. Melt butter in a small saucepan over medium-low heat.
-Remove from heat and mix in sugar.
-Whisk in egg and vanilla.
+2. Melt the butter in a small saucepan over medium-low heat.
+Remove from heat and mix in the brown sugar until well combined.

 Notes